KS3-4 School Day

 Timetables that support an extended transition

 We recognise that some of our students need a flexible timetable to support a successful transition.
 This is a vital way of accessing education for many students.
-Our students are working incredibly hard throughout the day to focus on their studies using strategies to overcome poor working memory, sensory overload and slow processing.
+Our students work incredibly hard throughout the day to focus on their studies using strategies to overcome poor working memory, sensory overload and slow processing.
 Even with specialist strategies put in place, the cumulative effect of all of these difficulties can lead to exhaustion.
 Our school day is intended to provide flexibility to allow us to offer a bespoke provision tailored to each student – e.g. shorter days for those that need it, along with many opportunities to excel through extracurricular activities such as the creative and performing arts, science, games and sport.
 The aim of a reduced timetable that supports transition is to gradually build to a full-time timetable as and when the student is ready.